-- · We will attract new business and investment - We will encourage economic growth and diversity - · We will facilitate and provide infrastructure and land to support residential, rural and economic growth. - We will develop into a smart city that embraces technology, innovation and entrepreneurship to support business success and improve live-ability. - We will plan and work in partnership with residents of new and emerging suburbs and towns to connect and evolve their own distinct neighbourhood spirit and character. - We will ensure new and emerging suburbs have high walk-ability, cycling infrastructure and green spaces. - · We will plan new and emerging suburbs which are environmentally sustainable.
+- · We will attract new business and investment - We will encourage economic growth and diversity - · We will facilitate and provide infrastructure and land to support residential, rural and economic growth. - We will develop into a smart city that embraces technology, innovation and entrepreneurship to support business success and improve liveability. - We will plan and work in partnership with residents of new and emerging suburbs and towns to connect and evolve their own distinct neighbourhood spirit and character.